Bitfinex Crypto Exchange Review

 Things are looking favorable for crypto trading these days as exchanges are experiencing a surge in new customers and record trading volumes.
 If you’ve been waiting in the wings, now it’s the time to capitalize on the promising trading climate.

-Now, we know for a fact that choosing a cryptocurrency exchange is no easy task.
-That’s why we’ve decided to create separate guides with detailed information on the pros and cons of different crypto platforms, hoping it will help you decide.
+Now, we know for a fact that choosing a exchange is no easy task, especially if you’re on the hunt for an international crypto exchange.
+That’s why we’ve decided to create separate guides with detailed information on the pros and cons of different cry pto platforms, hoping it will help you decide.
 This time, we’ll be diving into the features and trading services offered by Bitfinex, one of the crypto veteran platforms.

 Although the first couple of years since its launch were marked by success, Bitfinex came to be associated with insolvency scandals and fund thefts later on.
 Led by a dedicated team of experts, Bitfinex managed to leave the doghouse and make its way to the top of the list once again.

 Crypto Exchange Review: Bitfinex

 Bitfinex was founded in 2012 in the British Virgin Island by iFinex Inc. but its main office is located in Hong Kong.
 The platform was built by IT technician Raphael Nicolle and is currently led by JL van der Velde, the CEO of Bitfinex who’s been in the company since 2013 and works on ways to make new solutions comply with regulatory systems, and Giancarlo Devasini, the CFO of Bitfinex.

 Bitfinex got off to a flying start.
 During the first couple of years, the platform attracted the attention of thousands of traders around the world.
 The great variety of digital currencies, reasonable fees, fiat gateways, and user-friendly interface were enough to place Bitfinex in the same batch with the most popular crypto exchanges on a global level.